AdobeDocs/workfront.en/help/quicksilver/workfront-basics/tips-tricks-and-troubleshooting/how-to-share-objects-without-sending-out-notifications.md

 content-type: tips-tricks-troubleshooting
 navigation-topic: tips-tricks-and-troubleshooting-workfront-basics
 title: How to Share Objects Without Generating Notifications
 description: Find out how you can share objects and prevent notifications from being send out about this change.
 This is particularly helpful when you share objects in bulk.
 author: Alina
 feature: Get Started with Workfront
+exl-id: 02106282-addb-4bdd-82d2-9da5a5f6a687
 ---
 # How to share objects without generating notifications

 <!--Audited: 12/2024-->